c0d3m0nk3y/notes/README.md

 ```
 Arch on the desktop, sleek and so light, Debian on servers, running just right.
-Windows let the light shine in through wall, Apple in my tummy, the tastiest of all.
+Windows let the rays shine in through wall, Apple in my tummy, the tastiest of all.
 ```